Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/ForceField.rst

 .. note::

-  - rcut is not used in the contexte of simulations with polyhedra.
+  - rcut is not used in the context of simulations with polyhedra.
   - This operator is designed to process interactions built in ``nbh_polyhedron`` (spheropolyhedra).

 External Forces